 During the application process, applicants may be required to take an aptitude test and submit transcripts or other documentation.
 After being accepted into a program, apprentices will typically be paired with a journeyman or master carpenter who can provide on-the-job training.

-On-the-job training for a carpenter apprentice job duties include learning how to use power tools, read blueprints, and perform basic carpentry tasks.
+On-the-job training for a carpenter apprentice job duties includes learning how to use power tools, read blueprints, and perform basic carpentry tasks.
 Apprentices will also learn how to safely work with and around power tools and equipment.

 Classroom instruction typically covers topics such as blueprint reading, carpentry mathematics, construction safety, and first aid.
 After completing an apprenticeship, carpenters may find entry-level positions in the construction industry or move into journeyman or master carpenter roles.